hsingh23/site-checker/README.md

 **How to use with docker:**
 1. Edit site-checker/config.json - use the example_config.json as a template
-2. docker build -t watch-site .
+2. docker build -t SITENAME .
-3. docker run -d --rm  watch-site
+3. docker run -d SITENAME

+To stop (and remove): docker rm -f SITENAME
+To see if checker is running: docker ps

 **How to use standalone:**
 1. Edit site-checker/config.json - use the example_config.json as a template